sablier-labs/docs/docs/contracts/v2/guides/stream-management/01-setup.md

 Just like in the create stream guides, the next step requires you to head over to the [Deployment Addresses](/contracts/v2/addresses) page and copy the address of the Sablier contract you intend to use (either a linear or dynamic contract).
-Then, pass the address to the constructor:
+Then, you can deploy the stream management contract:

 ```solidity
 constructor(ISablierV2Lockup sablier_) {